nuxeo/nuxeo/nuxeo-chemistry-shell/README.txt

 exit

-Ls listing supports colors based on object types - I've made a default schema for demonstration (you can change this in META-INF/color.properties).
+Ls listing supports colors based on object types - I've made a default schema for demonstration (you can change this in color.properties).

 The shell has 3 modes: